 I have always loved appetizers, and have recently started out on a quest to convert my old favorites into ones that are low carb, gluten-free and grain-free.
 One of my most recent victories in this attempt is my Taco Roll recipe.

 The dough for the Taco Roll is one that I adapted from one of my favorite pizza crusts that you can find here on the Fat Head site.
 It is low carb, Trim Healthy Mama S and Keto friendly!

-It has opened up my eyes to a couple other dishes that I want to adapt.
+It has opened up my eyes to a couple of other dishes that I want to create.
 I will be sharing those others soon as well.
 The latest recipe using this dough is Sausage Cream Cheese Pinwheels.
 These delicious little treats have really been a huge hit with our family and on the blog.

 I can’t wait to make these for some of the holiday parties we get invited to.
 They will be a hit with everyone and nobody will ever believe they are on our diet plan!
 It’s amazing when we can enjoy treats like this while eating healthier.

 These pinwheels are so good you will feel like you are cheating but never fear they come in at just 2.4 net carbs per 2 pinwheels.
 We don’t have to feel deprived when it comes to our favorite treats.
 It can be as simple getting in the kitchen and giving this recipe a try.

 I promise that you will not regret it!

 To freeze your pinwheels before cooking you will follow all the steps for making the pinwheels up to the slicing.
 After you have them all sliced, lay them out on a parchment or wax paper-lined tray.